Maha: MVA leaders urge Governor to approve schedule for Assembly Speaker's election on March 9 | Politics

 ''We appealed to the governor to approve the schedule,'' he said, adding that the government expects a positive response from the Raj Bhavan.

-Referring to the exchange of letters between the government and the Raj Bhavan in December last year over the issue, Bhujbal said the reference to those letters was made by the governor, but the delegation urged Koshyari to leave the past behind and allow the assembly speaker's post, which has been lying vacant for a year.
-Patole alleged that the BJP doesn't want the speaker's election to take place.
+Referring to the exchange of letters between the government and the Raj Bhavan in December last year over the issue, Bhujbal said the reference to those letters was made by the governor, but the delegation urged Koshyari to leave the past behind and allow election for the assembly speaker's post, which has been lying vacant for a year.
+“He talked about the language (used) in the letters.
+We told him it has been a year, it's alright, let bygones be bygones and requested him to appoint the 12 MLCs soon and let there be election for the Speaker's post,” senior NCP leader Bhujbal said.

 In the previous legislature session, the government had amended the existing rules to facilitate the speaker's election through a voice vote.
 The governor had described the decision as unconstitutional and sought legal opinion.
 At that time, the government had asked the governor to approve the schedule for the speaker's election, and warned that it would go ahead with the election if he failed to do so.
 However, the government did a rethink and decided against the move.